 Our Board is divided into three staggered classes of directors as nearly equal in number as possible.
 One class is elected each year at the annual meeting of stockholders for a term of three years.
-The term of the Class I directors, currently Deborah Besemer, Scott Kurnit and Kristin Frank, expires at the 2019 annual meeting.
-The term of the Class II directors, currently Derek Harrar, Thomas E. Wheeler and Jeff Ray, expires at the 2020 annual meeting.
-The term of the Class III directors, currently Derek Harrar, the Annual Meeting.
+The term of the Class I directors, currently Deborah Besemer, Kristin Frank and Scott Kurnit, expires at the Annual Meeting.
+The term of the Class II directors, currently Jeff Ray and Thomas E. Wheeler, expires at the 2020 annual meeting.
+The term of the Class III directors, currently Gary Haroian and Diane Hessan, expires at the 2021 annual meeting.
 Directors are elected to hold office for a three-year term or until the election and qualification of their successors in office.